I’ve been pretty much living in org-mode

 and keep a very thorough record of my exact activities.
 When I need to run commands I typically use org-babel

 so that commands their output and my thoughts about it form a nice log of my work as I proceed.
-This log is often directly transferable to communicate with others for which I leverage the copious export back ends available9.
+This log is often directly transferable to communicate with others for which I leverage the copious export back ends available14.

-As of Thursday, April 20, 2023
+As of Friday, December 15, 2023

-I currently have 11860
+I currently have 15189

-nodes across 3506
+nodes across 4716

 files in org-roam.